Diana, Princess of Wales

 The series is also notable for the range of fashion featured, with Diana wearing some of her most well-known ensembles by favourite designers including Catherine Walker and Victor Edelstein.
 A number of these feature in the current exhibition ‘Diana: Her Fashion Story’ at Kensington Palace and include the pink satin tuxedo-style Catherine Walker gown which was specially commissioned for Donovan’s 1987 portrait of her with the Prince of Wales.

 The Archive holds a portfolio of vintage photographs available for purchase, contact prints and transparencies and negatives from four official sittings (in October 1986, June and December 1987 and February 1990).
-In addition, we have Donovan’s 1986 daybook which records his studio shoot with the princess and includes sketches of the lighting set up, details of cameras and film used, and the names of the make-up artist (Martin Pretorius) and hair stylist (Richard Dalton) he worked with.
+In addition, we have Donovan’s 1986 daybook which records his studio shoot with the princess and includes sketches of the lighting set up, details of cameras and film used, and the names of the make-up artists (Martin Pretorius and Barbara Daly) and hair stylist (Richard Dalton) he worked with.